You are here

 Judges, attorneys, and other professionals in the judicial system are available to deliver informative CARE Program presentations to your students right in your classroom.
 Presentations can be delivered to large or small groups and can be tailored to fit your schedule.
 We also can focus on a financial topic that is most interesting to your students.

-If you are an administrator or teacher and are interested in scheduling a CARE Program presentation at your high school, college, or other organization, contact Michele McConnell, Judge Mann's judicial assistant and CARE Program coordinator, for more information.
+If you are an administrator or teacher and are interested in scheduling a CARE Program presentation at your high school, college, or other organization, contact Judge Marum's chambers at casb_dept2_bk@casb.uscourts.gov and CARE Program coordinator, for more information.

 What CARE Can Bring to Your Students